Maja Bucan, Ph.D.

 Genetic dissection of complex behaviors in mice and human; Functional genomics, Bipolar disorder, Autism

-Genomics and complex trait analysis, Analysis of rodent behavior, Bioinformatics,
+Genomics and complex trait analysis, Family-based studies of human disease, Bioinformatics.

 Genetics of Autism Spectrum Disorders: In our genetic studies we take advantage of the Autism Genetics Resource Exchange (AGRE), the largest publicly available collection of well-characterized families with multiple children with autism or associated disorders.
-To identify genes likely to contribute to ASD etiology, we used high-density genotype data for the AGRE collection and contrasted results to those obtained for healthy controls.
-Our results reveal tremendous complexity, i.e. diverse mix of common and rare genetic variants, many of which act in pathways that form and maintain connections between neurons (Wang et al., 2009; Glessner et al., 2009; Bucan et al., 2009).
-More work in a larger number of individuals will be required to determine which of the rare alleles, including copy number variants (CNVs), are indeed related to the ASDs and how they act to shape risk. (see more on Center for Autism Research)
+To identify genes likely to contribute to ASD etiology, we used high-density genotype data from the AGRE collection and contrasted results to those obtained for healthy controls.
+Our results reveal tremendous complexity, i.e. a diverse mix of common and rare genetic variants, many of which act in pathways that form and maintain connections between neurons (Wang et al., 2009; Glessner et al., 2009; Bucan et al., 2009).
+In our recent studies of ASD, we collaborated with Dr. Robert Schultz at the on Center for Autism Research (CAR).
+We combine whole genome sequence and exome SNP array analysis of subjects recruited and deep-phenotyped at CAR.
+These studies are focusing on the analysis of mutational load.
+Namely, instead of focusing on the role of a single gene, we investigate the role of a group of interacting genes; for example, genes known to have an essential role during development (Georgi et al., 2013), human disease genes among others.
+More work in a larger number of individuals will be required to determine which of the rare alleles, including copy number variants (CNVs), are indeed related to the ASDs and how they act to shape risk.

 Genetics of Bipolar Disorder: After many years of modeling behavioral phenotypes in the mouse, we are currently exploring the utility of established cell lines from patients with bipolar disorder.
 Recent studies have shown that, like the circadian pacemaker in the brain, cultured cells harbor self-sustaining and cell-autonomous circadian clocks that persist even during cell division.
-By monitoring circadian cycling of gene expression, we showed that the basic circadian machinery is not disrupted in fibroblasts of bipolar patients, although subtle inter-individual differences in the expression level of several core clock genes may lead to phenotypic differences (Yang et al., 2009a).
-We also show that both lymphoblastoid and fibroblast cell lines for individuals in a large three-generation family segregating mental illness may serve as an appropriate model system for experimental validation of rare copy number variants detected by genotype analysis (Yang et al., 2009b).
+By monitoring circadian cycling of gene expression, we showed that the basic circadian machinery is not disrupted in fibroblasts of bipolar patients, although subtle inter-individual differences in the expression level of several core clock genes may lead to phenotypic differences (Yang et al., 2009).

-Wang K, Li M, Hadley D, Liu R, Glessner J, Grant S, Hakonarson H, Bucan M (2007) High-resolution copy number variation detection: application of an integrated hidden Markov Model on whole-genome SNP genotyping data.
-Genome Research 17, 1665-1674.
+Wang K, Li M, Hadley D, Liu R, Glessner J, Grant S, Hakonarson H, Bucan M: High-resolution copy number variation detection: application of an integrated hidden Markov Model on whole-genome SNP genotyping data.
+Genome Research 17: 1665-1674, 2007.

-Liu R., Hannenhalli S. and Bucan M, Motifs and cis-regulatory modules mediating the expression of genes co-expressed in presynaptic neurons (2009) Genome Biology, [e-pub July 1].
+Liu, R., Hannenhalli, S. and Bucan, M.: Motifs and cis-regulatory modules mediating the expression of genes co-expressed in presynaptic neurons.
+Genome Biol 10(7): R72, 2009.